How Much is the Average Settlement for a Soft Tissue Back Injury in Pennsylvania?

 Soft tissue back injuries can disrupt your life for months or even years.
 But how much is the average settlement for a soft tissue back injury in Pennsylvania?

 The average settlement for a soft tissue back injury in Pennsylvania typically ranges from $15,000 to $100,000, depending on severity, recovery time, and liability.
+The average soft tissue injury settlement can differ from the average car accident settlement, as soft tissue injuries often result in lower amounts unless the injury is severe or long-lasting.

 At Mattiacci Law, we’ve helped injury victims across Pennsylvania recover fair compensation for soft tissue back injuries resulting from car crashes, slips and falls, and workplace accidents.
+In particular, a tissue injury car accident can lead to complex claims and the need for thorough documentation to support your case.

 How Much is the Average Settlement for a Soft Tissue Back Injury